 Brown has appeared as an expert on several national broadcast news shows including the CBS Evening News, CNN in Español, and NPR’s The Diane Rehm Show, discussing her documentary and immigration and militia groups.
 She has been quoted as an expert in such publications as The Financial Times and ABCNews.com among other publications.

 Brown is currently working a new documentary entitled The Salinas Project.
 This film examines the lives of children of immigrant farm workers.
 It follows the struggles and successes of the people who live in the agricultural, immigrant city of Salinas, California.

 Brown’s journalism career spans more than a decade.
 She worked as a journalist and news producer at MSNBC News and Fox News Channel in New York City.
 She was a producer and senior producer in local news in San Francisco, Washington DC and Phoenix.
 Brown has written commentary as a contributor for MSNBC.com.
 She began her news career at CBS News and has also worked on The Late Show with David Letterman, The Cosby Show and The Chris Rock Show.

 Brown covered the 1996, 2000, and 2004 presidential elections at CBS News, KRON-TV, and Fox News Channel.
 One of her first and most memorable media jobs was at the 1996 Summer Olympics in Atlanta for NBC Sports.

-Carolyn Brown lives in Washington, D.C. with her husband, Brent, and two dogs.
+Carolyn Brown lives in Denton, TX with her husband, Brent, and two children, Alexandra and August.